The Navarro Conjecture for the alternating groups: Alternating groups: The global case

 \begin{remark} In general, this labeling of the sequence is not compatible with that of~(\ref{eq:partseq}).
-Indeed, there is no reason that there are exactly the same number of $1$s below $l_{\gamma,0}$ as the number of $0$s above it. \end{remark}
+Indeed, there is no reason that there {should be} exactly the same number of $1$s below $l_{\gamma,0}$ as the number of $0$s above it. \end{remark}